Aditya10403/Java/README.md

 There are two types of Polymorphism in Java:

 **Compile-time polymorphism** ( Static binding ) – `Method Overloading`  \
-Methods of a class have the same name but differ in the `number`, `type`, or `order of parameters` or `return type` of method.
+Methods of a class have the same name but differ in the number, type, or order of parameters or return type of method.
 Java determines which method will be called at `Compile time`.

 ```java
 // Calculator Class